 Mamoru Hosoda has emerged in recent years to the forefront of Japanese anime directors.
 Hosoda first appeared on cinema screens with fluff adapted from tv series such as Digimon: The Movie (2000) and One Piece: Baron Omatsuri and the Secret Island (2005).
-However, it was with The Girl Who Leapt Through Time (2006) and the excellent Summer Wars (2009) that his name began to attract attention and subsequent to this The Boy and the Beast (2015) and Mirai (2018).
+However, it was with The Girl Who Leapt Through Time (2006) and the excellent Summer Wars (2009) that his name began to attract attention and subsequent to this The Boy and the Beast (2015), Mirai (2018) and Belle (2021).

 Wolf Children is a werewolf film, although is unlike any werewolf film you have seen before.
 I am unable to think of any werewolf film – unless you want to go to light-hearted frivolity such as Teen Wolf (1985) or Alfie the Little Werewolf (2011) – that did not treat the wolf as a monster or at the least a dangerous beast that the human half of its’ nature was keeping in check.
 By contrast, Wolf Children has more in common with a work like Hayao Miyazaki’s My Neighbor Totoro (1988) than it does a traditional werewolf film.
 The result may be one of the most original screen treatments of the werewolf theme so far.